 “For comparison, the catastrophic burial of the towns of Herculaneum and Pompeii in the eruption of Mt.
 Vesuvius in AD 79 goes unremarked by both Pliny the Younger, an eyewitness who wrote an extensive account of the eruption, and Suetonius, who also mentions the eruption.
 The first written record of their destruction that survives today is by Dio Cassius, who not only did not witness it but in all probability had never spoken to anyone who had.
 So what?”

 This is more than a little nitpicky.
 To begin with, skeptics are not asking that every single detail be corroborated by an independent source.
 Imagine if Josephus had said something like this about Herod’s slaughter of the infants: “Herod became so paranoid that, upon the rumor of three Magi about a future king, he even slaughtered a whole score of infants in the hope of thwarting this prophecy.”
 Now, I would never respond to this by arguing, “Ah, but he doesn’t say that they were slaughtered in Bethlehem!”
 Obviously an outside account can corroborate a claim without mentioning every single detail.
-The problem is that no plausible contemporary outside reference exists for Jesus’ miracles, period.
+The problem is that no plausible contemporary outside reference exists for this event, nor for Jesus’ miracles, period.

 Furthermore, in mentioning a massive volcano in Campania, Pliny certainly implied that many nearby towns were destroyed.
 In fact, in his second letter (6.20) Pliny even describes the disastrous effects that the volcano upon the town of Misenum, across the Bay of Napes, where Pliny was staying :